swilcock0/swilcock0.github.io/Posts/_posts/2020-12-03-Grasshopper-ROS.md

 Following the example set by [COMPAS FAB](https://gramaziokohler.github.io/compas_fab/latest/), it isn't too difficult to connect Grasshopper to ROS via the [roslibpy](https://roslibpy.readthedocs.io/en/latest/index.html) Python library, which transmits messages via the WebSocket protocol to the rosbridge web bridge.
 This would all be fine as is, except for the fact that the roslibpy library interacts with old school ROS whilst my project is in ROS2.
 Hence, it was required to pair messages between the versions by building them into the [ros1_bridge](https://github.com/ros2/ros1_bridge).

+Having established a working connection between Grasshopper and the robot middleware, it was then necessary to create some geometry to test it with.
+Since we have a stack of bricks in the labs, and following the example of Gramazio Kohler's ["Informed Wall"](http://papers.cumincad.org/cgi-bin/works/Show?acadia06_489), a class B brick geometry was created.
+A pick and place pipeline was created in the ROS motion server; the grasp procedure approaches and retracts from the bricks at a set height above the brick in a matched orientation as will be required once there is a gripper attached to the end effector.
+I currently have no idea, however, about the design of the gripper that we will have available in the lab, so the system currently "floats" the bricks around 10cm from the gripper.

 ~~~ python
 # Transmitting geometry data to ROS for motion planning
 if call: